rogerjdeangelis/utl-Why-does-the-vintage-Dell-I7-E6420-outperform-brand-new-Dell-I5-ultra-thin-Dell-laptop/README.md

     Elapsed
     Seconds    Laptops

-      123      Vintage Dell I7 E6420 ($85 bare bones - ~$175 enhanced)
+      123      Vintage Dell I7 E6420 (ebay $85 bare bones - ~$175 enhanced)
       162      Brand new Dell I5 E7470 Ultra-thin   ( $929 see link below)

-    One caveat, the Dell I5 has more process running in background that I can not turn off?
+    One caveat, the Dell I5 has more processes running in the background that I can not turn off?

-    Heat throttling the CPUs on the newer ultra-thin Dell Laptop is why
+    Heat throttling the CPUs on the newer ultra-thin Dell Laptop is why fatter laptops outperform ultrathins.

     Where you can buy the ultathin Dell I5 E7470 https://www.amazon.com/Dell-Latitude-Business-Ultrabook-i5-6300U/dp/B01F7J3AEQ

-    Running 8 parallell tasks each running  15 consecutive 'proc means' each on 20,000,000 million obs
+    Running 8 parallel tasks each running  15 consecutive 'proc means' each on 20,000,000 million obs

     Elapsed time for one task with 15 consecutive 'proc means'.
 (8 of these are running)